 - Pondside Properties in Jamaica Plain

-Jamaica Plain falls under the Boston Public School system and offers several elementary schools in the area.
-There are also several private schools and charter school options in the neighborhood as well.
-For more information visit sites like www.greatschools.org or www.education.com
+Jamaica Plain falls under the Boston Public School system and is home to the Conley and Manning elementary schools.
+There are also several private and charter school options.
+For more information, we invite you to visit sites such as www.greatschools.org or www.education.com

 Dining and Shopping

 Centre Street is without doubt the “main drag” in JP, running from the Arborway on its southern end to Tremont Street on the Roxbury side.
 Restaurants range from Thai, Indian, Sushi, nouvelle American and Tapas to excellent Dominican throughout the Latin Quarter!
 Cafes and Juice Bars also abound.
 The Forest Hills district is home to several excellent eating establishments, totally necessary with all the new housing popping up in that area.
 “Downtown” JP is also a magnet for its variety of shops and services, from baby clothes and kitchen supplies to millinery and haberdashery, women’s clothing, gifts and more.
 JP is also home to two great thrift stores where people-watching is as fun as shopping.